 - Enjoy a $0 introductory Annual Fee for the first year, then $99.

 - Terms Apply.

 If you want to earn airline miles so you can travel within the United States or abroad, the Delta SkyMiles® Gold American Express Card can be a solid choice.
 Not only do Delta SkyMiles never expire, but you can use them to fly with Delta or a range of SkyTeam alliance partners.
 Delta doesn’t have a set award chart, but you can often find great deals on select destinations, or by booking one of Delta’s SkyMiles Deals (when available).

 The card offers a generous welcome bonus right off the bat, and it also gives you solid rewards earnings.
 Earn 2X Miles on Delta purchases, at restaurants worldwide, including takeout and delivery and at U.S. supermarkets.
 Earn 1X Mile on all other eligible purchases.
 1X miles on everything else.
 The card's checked bag benefit is also quite generous: You get a free checked bag whenever you fly with Delta — this applies to the cardholder and up to eight other people on the same itinerary.

-- First checked bag free for you and up to eight companions on your itinerary.
+- First checked bag free for you and up to eight companions on your itinerary on Delta.

-- Up to $100 Delta flight credit when you spend $10,000 or more on your card within a calendar year.
+- $100 Delta flight credit when you spend $10,000 or more on your card within a calendar year.